lekkodev/react-sdk/README.md

 # Lekko Client React SDK

 ### Usage
 Currently the SDK is not released.
-You must clone the Client JS SDK and the Client React SDK into the same directory and yarn install.
+You must clone the Client JS SDK and the Client React SDK into the same directory.
+Then run yarn build in the js sdk.
+Then run yarn install in the react sdk.
+Then run yarn build in the react sdk.
-Then in the project you want to use the sdk, in your dependencies in package.json add "react-sdk": "file:../react-sdk"
+Then in the project you want to use the sdk, in your dependencies in package.json add "react-sdk": "file:../react-sdk" Then run yarn install in the project.

 - Create a .env file to provide your credentials and api information to the sdk The hostname is optional and only needed for local testing until we fix CORS settings on our api.